 - Abstract

-- PURPOSE: Treatment options for recurrent/metastatic (R/M) head and neck squamous cell carcinoma (HNSCC) after failure of immune checkpoint inhibitor (ICI) treatment and platinum-based chemotherapy are limited.
-Preliminary data suggested monalizumab plus cetuximab had clinical activity in R/M HNSCC.
-PARTICIPANTS AND METHODS: INTERLINK-1 (NCT04590963) was a double-blind, phase III study.
-Participants with R/M HNSCC who had received ICI therapy and progressed despite platinum-based chemotherapy were randomized 2:1 to monalizumab (750 mg, fortnightly) or placebo, plus cetuximab (400 mg/m2 loading dose, then 250 mg/m2, weekly).
-The primary endpoint was overall survival (OS) in participants with non-oropharyngeal cancer (OPC) or human papillomavirus (HPV)-negative OPC (HPV-unrelated analysis set).
-Secondary endpoints included progression-free survival (PFS) and objective response rate (ORR).
-RESULTS: At data cut-off, 216 participants were randomized in the HPV-unrelated analysis set; 145 to monalizumab plus cetuximab and 71 to placebo plus cetuximab.
-Median OS was 8.8 months for monalizumab plus cetuximab versus 8.6 months for placebo plus cetuximab (hazard ratio [HR], 1.00; 95% CI, 0.66-1.54); median PFS was 3.6 versus 3.8 months, respectively (HR, 1.11; 95% CI, 0.79-1.57); and ORR was 15.2% versus 23.9%, respectively.
-INTERLINK-1 was terminated after a preplanned interim analysis showed futility criteria were met (predetermined futility HR >0.874).
-Grade 3-4 treatment-related adverse events were reported in 18.3% and 17.2% of participants treated in the monalizumab and placebo arms, respectively.
+- PURPOSE: Treatment options for recurrent/metastatic (R/M) head and neck squamous cell carcinoma (HNSCC) after failure of immune checkpoint inhibitor treatment and platinum-based chemotherapy are limited.
+Preliminary data suggested that monalizumab plus cetuximab had clinical activity in R/M HNSCC.
+PATIENTS AND METHODS: INTERLINK-1 (NCT04590963) was a double-blind, phase III study.
+Participants with R/M HNSCC who had received immune checkpoint inhibitor therapy and progressed despite platinum-based chemotherapy were randomized 2:1 to monalizumab (750 mg, every 2 weeks) or placebo, plus cetuximab (400 mg/m2 loading dose, then 250 mg/m2, weekly).
+The primary endpoint was overall survival (OS) in participants with non-oropharyngeal cancer or human papillomavirus (HPV)-negative oropharyngeal cancer (HPV-unrelated analysis set).
+Secondary endpoints included progression-free survival and objective response rate.
+RESULTS: At data cutoff, 216 participants were randomized in the HPV-unrelated analysis set: 145 to monalizumab plus cetuximab and 71 to placebo plus cetuximab.
+Median OS was 8.8 months for monalizumab plus cetuximab versus 8.6 months for placebo plus cetuximab (HR, 1.00; 95% confidence interval, 0.66-1.54); median progression-free survival was 3.6 versus 3.8 months, respectively (HR, 1.11; 95% confidence interval, 0.79-1.57); and the objective response rate was 15.2% versus 23.9%, respectively.
+INTERLINK-1 was terminated after a preplanned interim analysis showed that futility criteria were met (predetermined futility HR >0.874).
+Grade 3/4 treatment-related adverse events were reported in 18.3% and 17.2% of participants treated in the monalizumab and placebo arms, respectively.
 CONCLUSIONS: Monalizumab plus cetuximab did not improve OS compared with placebo plus cetuximab.
 The safety profile of the combination was consistent with safety observations for cetuximab monotherapy.

 - Department(s)